nolepeople/dc-lyric/README.md

 # ourspace 🚀
-a multibot for your server discord
+a multibot for your server discord. this project doesn't follow the standard code from discord-py so it will look very abstract and many lines of code will be repeated. do you have a simplification? pull requests!

 # Feature
 - `wikipedia search`